 While in typical years past, “Christmas season” on Disney Property was considered to be from mid-November to early January, this year Disney has taken a bit of a different approach.

-All of the decorations, offerings, and events that we’ve notated above will be available from November 5, 2021 through Dec 30, 2021.
+All of the decorations, offerings, and events that we’ve notated above will be available on November 10, 2023 to December 30, 2023.

 Are the Stores at Disney Springs Open on Christmas Days?

 Believe it or not, many of the stores inside Disney Springs are open on Christmas Day, Thanksgiving Day and New Years Day!
 On Christmas Day Disney Springs will be open from 10 a.m. until 11:30 p.m.